 After you register on the platform, you must wait until they do the phone interview.
 There is usually a waiting list but the good news is that your turn will come very quickly.
 We requested an invitation to the Masterworks platform and our place on the list was number 434.
 In our case, we only had to wait 4 days and the interview only lasted 15 minutes.

 Masterworks charges a 1.5% annual fee for management services.
 This type of fee is very common in the case of investment funds.
 Actually, you can view your investments in Masterworks as a fund that invests your capital in the artwork.

 In the event that the artwork is revalued, Masterworks will charge a 20% commission on the profits.
-Basically Masterworks will charge 20% of the difference between the buy price and the sale price.
-In a nutshell, shareholders will only share 80% of the profits.
+Basically, Masterworks will charge 20% of the difference between the buy and sale prices.
+In a nutshell, shareholders will only get 80% of the profits.

 Please note that Masterworks clearly states on its website that each specific offer must be read to be certain of all costs associated with its services.
-The most logical recommendation, at this point, is that if you are willing to invest with Masterworks, ideally, you would first choose the artwork you would like to invest in.
-The next step you should take into account is to read in detail the public offering that Masterworks makes to the SEC.
+The most logical recommendation, at this point, is that if you are willing to invest with Masterworks, ideally, you would first choose the artwork you want to invest in.
+The next step you should consider is to read in detail the public offering that Masterworks makes to the SEC.
 That way, you can be clearer that other extra expenses could arise besides those we have already commented on.

 #7 Masterworks Review: Pros and Cons